mtytel/echollage/README.md

 =========
 Ech(o Nest C)ollage: http://tytel.org/echollage

-A web app to explore new/old music through a changing grid of album art.
+A web app to explore new music through a changing grid of album art.

-Before running please change the API key to avoid collisions.
+Before running please change the API key to your own to avoid overusage.

 To run the local webserver with Echollage: